Skip to main content

 Education:

-In 2012, I graduated from Miami University (Oxford, Ohio) with a B.A. in Spanish and a second B.A. in International Studies with a regional concentration in Latin America.
+Bethany graduated from Miami University (Oxford, Ohio) in 2012 with a BA in Spanish and a BA in International Studies with a regional concentration in Latin America.
+At UGA, she earned her MA in Spanish Linguistics in 2015 and a PhD in Hispanic Linguistics in 2022.

 Events featuring Bethany Bateman McDonald